JoshSinyor/review-04-03-2022/README.md

 1. This company employs musicians that make EDM.
 They apply filters to their tracks, changing how the tracks sound.
 2. This program is a bandpass filter.
-3. The filter takes a soundwave as an input (an array of numbers).
-Any numbers in the array outside of a specific range need to be adjusted to within the upper and lower limits.
+3. The filter takes a soundwave as an input (an array of numbers, each number representing a frequency).
-4. All other frequencies should remain unchanged.
+4. Any frequency in the array lesser than the lower limit or greater than the upper limit must be set to the limit.
-5. Default lower limit of 40, default upper limit of 1,000.
+5. There should be a default lower limit of 40 and a default upper limit of 1,000.
 6. The user should be able to override the default limits.
+5. All frequencies within the limits should remain unchanged.
-7. There may be corrupted inputs within an array which are not positive integers.
-If one is encountered, an error (`Error "Sound waves are not parsed correctly"`) should be raised.
+7. There may be a corrupted input which is not an array.
+If one is encountered, an error (`Sound waves are not parsed correctly`) should be raised.
-8. There may be a corrupted input which is not an array.
-If this is encountered, the same error (`Error "Sound waves are not parsed correctly"`) should be raised.
+8. There may be corrupted inputs within an array which are not positive integers.
+If this is encountered, the same error (`Sound waves are not parsed correctly`) should be raised.
 9. This program needs to be run on streamed music, so it should process a full second of music (44,100 frequencies) in under 100ms.

 ### Input/Output Table